-DTS 660 Integrated Human Nutrition: the Macronutrients 2 credits DTS 661 Integrated Human Nutrition: the Micronutrients 2 credits
+DTS 660 Integrated Human Nutrition: Macronutrients 2 credits DTS 661 Integrated Human Nutrition: Micronutrients 2 credits

 Concepts of human nutrition integrated with principles of physiology and metabolism and current research reports with an emphasis on application to practice.
-Prerequisites: undergraduate courses in clinical nutrition or medical nutrition therapy.
-(These courses were formerly DTS 760.)
+Prerequisite: DTS 464 or equivalent.